Jiale-Qiu/Cybersecurity-Portfolio/README.md

 # Cybersecurity-Portfolio
-*Note: If you want to view something more skimmable, head over to my personal blog: https://c1eb.webflow.io*

 Hello!
 My name is Jiale (Caleb) Qiu.
-Here, I document every CTF I complete and my entire cybersecurity journey in greater detail than in my blog.
+Here, I document every CTF I complete and my entire cybersecurity journey.

 To see the red team CTFs I've done, check out `Red Team > Capture the Flags` To see the blue team CTFs I've done, check out `Blue Team > Capture the Flags`